-For the Advanced category, teams are required to attend the Advanced Category Launch Campaign, which will be held in Alberta, in mid-May, 2024 (TBC).
+For the Advanced category, teams are required to attend the Advanced Category Launch Campaign, which will be held in Alberta, in late April, 2025 (TBC).
 The participating teams will be required to raise the necessary funding for travel to Calgary International Airport, five nights' accommodation in hotel, and meals (the hotels we have stayed at have had complimentary breakfast.
 The CSDCMS also provides lunch on the launch day, and the opening and finale dinners).

-Participants at the Advanced Launch Campaign near Lethbridge, Alberta, in April, 2023.
+Participants at the Advanced Launch Campaign near Lethbridge, Alberta, in May, 2024.